 Ms. Blair is Chair of the Business and Corporations Law Section of the Los Angeles County Bar Association, Vice Chair, Publications for the Corporations Committee of the Business Law Section of the California Lawyers Association, and serves on the Board of Advisors for TheCorporateCounsel.net.

-Lee A. Schneider is global General Counsel at Block.One, the world’s largest blockchain developer and author of the EOSIO software.
-Schneider is responsible for all of the company’s legal affairs and will be involved in its proactive regulatory and compliance initiatives.
+Lee A. Schneider is General Counsel at Block.one, one of the world’s largest blockchain companies and creator of the EOSIO blockchain protocol.
+In that role, Schneider is responsible for various aspects of the legal function as well as the company’s government affairs initiatives.

-Mr. Schneider holds a Juris Doctor degree from American University’s Washington College of Law and a Bachelor’s Degree in Economics from the University of Michigan.
+Schneider holds a Juris Doctor degree from American University’s Washington College of Law and a bachelor’s degree in Economics from the University of Michigan.
+He is the father of two wonderful, exhausting teenage ladies and learns about Japanese art history from his wife.

-Lenny Giltman is a Managing Director at Kroll Bond Rating Agency where he is the in-house counsel for the ABS, RMBS, Project Finance and Corporate Finance teams.
+Lenny Giltman is a Senior Managing Director at Kroll Bond Rating Agency where he acts as in-house counsel on rated transactions.
 Prior to joining KBRA, Lenny worked as an Associate at the international law firm of Dechert LLP, an analyst at Bloomberg LP, and a Vice President/Senior Analyst at Moody’s Investors Service.
 He graduated with a BA from the University of Florida and a JD from Georgetown University Law Center.

 Nancy Wojtas is a Partner at Cooley LLP, an international law firm, and has served as counsel in connection with corporate governance matters, acquisitions, dispositions, mergers, private and public offerings, joint ventures, venture capital and bank financings, proxy contests, cryptocurrency offerings and going private transactions.